mahnooranjum/mahnooranjum/README.md

 - 🔭 I’m currently working on **Colorization of Legacy Photographs**

+- 🤝 I’m currently doing my **Masters in Electrical Engineering** at the National University of Sciences and Technology (NUST)

 - 🌱 I’m currently learning **Artificial Intelligence, Wireless Communication, Data Science, Web Design and Development, IOS and Android development**

 - 👯 I’m looking to collaborate on **Machine Intelligent Projects**